asoltesz/solakube/docs/applications.md

 See the [Postgres page for details](postgres.md).

+# NextCloud (groupware + online office)

+NextCloud is an open-source groupware server (files, contacts, calendars, chat) that also provides you with the ability for online, collaborative office document editing.

+Features in detail on the [Nextcloud website](https://nextcloud.com/).

+SolaKube support in the [deployer docs page](nextcloud.md)

 # Redmine (Task / Issue / Project Management)

 Redmine is a lightweight issue and project management software.